synapse2001/curriculum_vitae/README.md

-# resume
+# Resume
-Hosting my resume as a pdf file.
+Hosting my resume as a pdf file on Web